-2.7.1 Under the fit and proper person requirement (FPPR) available on the CQC website, organisations must be able to demonstrate that the necessary pre-employment checks have been undertaken on all staff in senior level positions.

-2.7.2 The NHS England fit and proper person test framework (the FPPT framework), launched in August 2023 in response to The Kark review, sets out what is specifically required of organisations to confirm that an individual in a board member position is fit and proper, including the provision and uptake of references.

-2.7.3 Under the FPPT framework, organisations are required to complete and retain a board member reference (standardised template issued by NHS England) when an individual leaves a board member role whether or not it has been requested by a new organisation.
+- 2.7.1 Under the fit and proper person requirement (FPPR) available on the CQC website, organisations must be able to demonstrate that the necessary pre-employment checks have been undertaken on all staff in senior level positions. - 2.7.2 The NHS England fit and proper person test framework (the FPPT framework), launched in August 2023 in response to The Kark review, sets out what is specifically required of organisations to confirm that an individual in a board member position is fit and proper, including the provision and uptake of references. - 2.7.3 Under the FPPT framework, organisations are required to complete and retain a board member reference (standardised template issued by NHS England) when an individual leaves a board member role whether or not it has been requested by a new organisation.
 It is expected that a future update to ESR will enable the reference to be retained in the system but until such time it should be retained in a relevant personnel management system.
 Further guidance about providing a board member reference under the requirements of the FPPT framework is available on the NHS England website.

-2.7.4 When appointing to a board member position, under the FPPT framework you are required to seek references to validate a period of six consecutive years of employment immediately prior to the application being made.
+- 2.7.4 When appointing to a board member position, under the FPPT framework you are required to seek references to validate a period of six consecutive years of employment immediately prior to the application being made.
 Organisations must use the standard board member reference template issued by NHS England.
-Further scenario-based guidance about obtaining board member references under the requirements of the FPPT framework is available on the NHS England website.

-2.7.5 In addition, for all senior level appointment the NHS Standard for employment history and reference checks recommends carrying out a free online check against the Companies House register and the Charity Commission's register of removed trustees.
-These checks can be used to provide assurances that individuals have not been disqualified and/or are not subject to restrictions which would prevent them from being considered for a director level position.

-2.7.6 You may also wish to carry out a finance check when considering senior appointments.
+Further scenario-based guidance about obtaining board member references under the requirements of the FPPT framework is available on the NHS England website. - 2.7.5 In addition, for all senior level appointment the NHS Standard for employment history and reference checks recommends carrying out a free online check against the Companies House register and the Charity Commission's register of removed trustees.
+These checks can be used to provide assurances that individuals have not been disqualified and/or are not subject to restrictions which would prevent them from being considered for a director level position. - 2.7.6 You may also wish to carry out a finance check when considering senior appointments.
 It is important to note that interpreting the implications of financial information will require a far greater degree of judgment than the checks outlined in the NHS Employment check standards.
 We would therefore recommend that any such checks are managed under the organisation's local security policy.
-Further information on finance checks can be found in the FAQ section on the NHS Employers website.

-2.7.7 For more information about the requirements of the FPPT framework additional guidance is available on the NHS England website.
+Further information on finance checks can be found in the employment history and reference checks FAQ section on the NHS Employers website. - 2.7.7 For more information about the requirements of the FPPT framework additional guidance is available on the ${\hbox{\scriptsize NHS England}}$ website.

+2.8 Agency workers

+2.8.1 Individuals working with an agency may experience frequent role moves/placements.
+In such cases, employers will need to make a judgement call as to whether taking up references from all the organisations the candidate may have worked with within the last three years, is relevant and proportionate to the role being applied for.
+It may be advisable that employers seek a reference from the agency, as opposed to each and every placement the candidate may have held.

-2.8 What to do if an employer reference is unobtainable
+2.9 What to do if an employer reference is unobtainable